English at Work: Mastering Workplace Communication with Confidence

 Creating a dedicated Instagram or TikTok account to follow profiles from your employer’s country can be incredibly beneficial.
 This approach allows you to immerse yourself in the local culture, trends, and conversations for two main reasons:

-👉 For Team Alignment: By knowing local practices and trends, you can better understand how your team members operate, fostering internal communication.
+👉 For team alignment: By knowing local practices and trends, you can better understand how your team members operate, fostering internal communication.

-👉 For Marketing Professionals: Engaging with local influencers, brands, and community pages provides valuable insights into what resonates with your target audience.
+👉 For marketing professionals: Engaging with local influencers, brands, and community pages provides valuable insights into what resonates with your target audience.
 If you work at an agency with clients from various countries, following relevant accounts will help you stay informed about each market.

 We recommend you to follow…

 By regularly checking reputable sources, you can gain insights into local happenings and broader global issues that may affect your business.
+In addition, subscribing to newsletters from great platforms like Sprout Social or Hootsuite can provide you with a curated summary of relevant updates straight to your inbox.

-Follow these news outlets to stay updated…
+Follow & subscribe to these newsletters to stay updated…

 CNN